Katie O'Leary, M.A., LPC

 "I'm not the monk on the mountain, I am in the trenches with you." - Seerut K. Chawla MDACP

 I studied Holistic Counseling at Salve Regina University where I learned about the medical AND the holistic model to health.
 Here, my fascination grew with understanding the mind-body connection in regards to trauma, anxiety, and chronic stress.
 I continue studying yoga, meditation, mindfulness, chakras, different spiritual practices, connection with nature, food as medicine, EMDR, and the power of treating oneself with love and kindness.
-I will never stop studying and learning different approaches for Trauma Treatment.
+I will never stop studying and learning different approaches for Trauma Treatment as well as Body Image and Self-Esteem.

 Therapy Dog In Training